 First, is one of my favorite products of all time.
 The Honey Pot Company is a black women owned company that provides plant based menstrual hygiene products for people with vaginas by people with vaginas.
 Their products contain no synthetics and are made with cotton so that they aren’t harmful to your vagina like most products.
 These products are my favorite not only because of all the amazing products and branding, but also because they pack an extra punch.
 Both the pads and the pantyliners are infused with mint and give a surprisingly nice tingling sensation that takes your mind off all your period symptoms (at least for a moment).
 Many of The Honey Pot Company’s products can be found in Target, Walgreen’s, WalMart, and more (pads, pantyliners, feminine washes & wipes) while all of their products can be purchased on their website!

 SideBarre is a high intensity, low impact pop-up fitness studio here in the DMV area owned and operated by three black women, including a Hampton alum!
 I attended one of their barre classes back in June and loved it so much that my sorority partnered with them for a fitness and entrepreneurship event in November.
-While attendees don’t need any formal dance training, their three instructors are trained in ballet and are attentive throughout each class to make sure your firm is correct (which I love!).
+While attendees don’t need any formal dance training, their three instructors are trained in ballet and are attentive throughout each class to make sure your form is correct (which I love!).
 Also, the playlists they play during their classes are amazing!
 Even if you don’t live in the area, you can still support their business by signing up for their January fitness challenge, #SideBarreSTRONG, where they will send 3 workouts a week and playlists to help you stay on top of your fitness-related resolutions.
 However, if you live in the area and are interested in attending one of their classes, you can sign up for one in their website!

 3. Natural Boss Branding